Naturally reductive homogeneous $(\alpha,\beta)$-metric spaces

 \section{\textbf{Introduction}}

 The study of $(\alpha,\beta)-$metrics, which are introduced by M. Matsumoto (see \cite{Ma2}.), is one of interesting and important fields in Finsler geometry.
 These metrics are considered not only by Finsler geometers because of their simple and interesting structure, but also by physicists because of their applications in physics.
-In fact the first type of $(\alpha,\beta)-$metrics, Randers metrics, introduced by G. Randers in 1941 for its application in general relativity (see \cite{Ra}.).
-In the recent years these metrics have found more applications, for example they used by G. S. Asanov for formulation pseudo-Finsleroid gravitational field equations (see \cite{Asan1} and \cite{Asan2}.).\\ Some important examples of $(\alpha,\beta)-$metrics are Randers metric $\alpha+\beta$, Kropina metric $\frac{\alpha^2}{\beta}$, and Matsumoto metric $\frac{\alpha^2}{\alpha-\beta}$, where $\alpha(x,y)=\sqrt{\tilde{a}_{ij}(x)y^iy^j}$ and $\beta(x,y)=b_i(x)y^i$ and $\tilde{a}$ and $\beta$ are a Riemannian metric and a 1-form respectively as follows:
+In fact the first type of $(\alpha,\beta)-$metrics, Randers metric, was introduced by G. Randers in 1941 for its application in general relativity (see \cite{Ra}).
+In recent years these metrics have found more applications, for example they are used by G. S. Asanov for formulation pseudo-Finsleroid gravitational field equations (see \cite{Asan1} and \cite{Asan2}.).\\ Some important examples of $(\alpha,\beta)-$metrics are Randers metric $\alpha+\beta$, Kropina metric $\frac{\alpha^2}{\beta}$, and Matsumoto metric $\frac{\alpha^2}{\alpha-\beta}$, where $\alpha(x,y)=\sqrt{\tilde{a}_{ij}(x)y^iy^j}$ and $\beta(x,y)=b_i(x)y^i$ and $\tilde{a}$ and $\beta$ are a Riemannian metric and a 1-form respectively as follows:

-In the Matsumoto metric, the 1-form $\beta=b_idx^i$ was originally to be induced by the Earth's gravity (see \cite{AnInMa} or \cite{Ma1}.).\\ In this article we study naturally reductive homogeneous $(\alpha,\beta)$-metric spaces.
-There are two different definitions for naturally reductive homogeneous Finsler spaces in literature.
-The first version has been introduced by the S. Deng and Z. Hou in \cite{DeHo2} and the second one has been introduced by D. Latifi in \cite{Latifi1} (also see \cite{Latifi2}.).
-We consider the definition given by D. Latifi and under some conditions we give some necessary and sufficient conditions for a homogeneous $(\alpha,\beta)$-metric space to be naturally reductive.
-Then we show that for such spaces the two definitions of naturally reductive homogeneous Finsler space are equivalent.
-Finally we compute the flag curvature of naturally reductive homogeneous $(\alpha,\beta)$-metric spaces.\\
+In this article we study naturally reductive homogeneous $(\alpha,\beta)$-metric spaces.
+There are two different definitions for naturally reductive homogeneous Finsler spaces in the literature.
+The first one was given by S. Deng and Z. Hou in \cite{DeHo2} and the second one was given by D. Latifi in \cite{Latifi1} (also see \cite{Latifi2}).
+In \cite{DeHo3}, Deng and Hou showed that if a homogeneous Finsler space is naturally reductive in the sense of Latifi then it must be Berwaldian and is naturally reductive in the sense of Deng and Hou.
+The authors of \cite{DeHo3} pointed out that it is not clear whether there is a naturally reductive Finsler space in the sense of Deng and Hou which is not a naturally reductive Finsler space in the sense of Latifi. \\